Pre-General Availability: 2017-05-23

-If you prefer high throughput, then relax the pause-time goal using
+If you prefer high throughput, then relax the pause-time goal by using

 -XX:MaxGCPauseMillis or provide a larger heap.
 If latency is the main requirement, then modify the pause-time target.
 Avoid limiting the young generation size to particular values by using options like

 -XX:NewRatio and others because the young generation size is the main means for G1 to allow it to meet the pause-time.
 Setting the young generation size to a single value overrides and practically disables pause-time control.

 Generally, when moving to G1 from other collectors, particularly the Concurrent Mark Sweep collector, start by removing all options that affect garbage collection, and only set the pause-time goal and overall heap size by using

 Many options that are useful for other collectors to respond in some particular way, have either no effect at all, or even decrease throughput and the likelihood to meet the pause-time target.
 An example could be setting young generation sizes that completely prevent G1 from adjusting the young generation size to meet pause-time goals.

 G1 is designed to provide good overall performance without the need to specify additional options.
 However, there are cases when the default heuristics or default configurations for them provide suboptimal results.
 This section gives some guidelines about diagnosing and improving in these cases.
 This guide describes only the possibilities that G1 provides to improve garbage collector performance in a selected metric, when given a set application.
 On a case-by-case basis, application-level optimizations could be more effective than trying to tune the VM to perform better, for example, by avoiding some problematic situations by less long-lived objects altogether.